pifroggi/vs_tiletools/README.md

 # Tiling and Padding functions for VapourSynth
 A collection of spatial and temporal tiling and padding utilities for VapourSynth.
 The original idea was just a tiling function to make AI filters less VRAM-hungry and to provide additional options that built-in solutions might not.
-Over time, many related functions were added.
+Over time, more related functions were added.

 The functions often come in pairs, with one doing a thing and the other inversing it.
 For example:
 ```python